jeff665547/Project-ChipImgProc/doc/modules/installation.md

     Please make sure the project is not downloaded from Gitlab download icon link
     @image html gitlab-download-icon-link.png width=300px
     @image latex gitlab-download-icon-link.png
-    We assume the user who visits the download icon or the release tags only needs to use the package but run the unit tests and examples.
+    We assume the user who visits the download icon or the release tags only needs to use the package and do not want to run the unit tests and examples.
     Therefore, the user download project in that way should use an alternative configure command:
     @code
     ChipImgProc\> cmake .. -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON -DBUILD_TESTS=OFF
     @endcode
-    In this case, the CMake script may just build the project API without the unit test which means the test data is not required.
+    In this case, the CMake script may just build the project API without the unit test and the test data.

 * Missing libraries